-Marine fossils reveal that it took millions of years for ecosystems to recover from the asteroid impact widely believed to have wiped out the dinosaurs.
+Marine fossils reveal that it took millions of years for ecosystems to recover from the extinction caused by the asteroid impact widely believed to have wiped out the dinosaurs.

 In addition to killing the dinosaurs, the impact caused many other species to go extinct, including 90 percent of “calcifying plankton” – a type of phytoplankton that produce calcium carbonate shells, a team led by Sarah Alvarez of the University of Gibraltar reports in the journal Nature.

 Such phytoplankton are important to the ocean food web but are also useful to palaeontologists because their shells leave easy-to-study fossils.

 Using 54 metres of core sample from the Shatsky Rise, 1,500 kilometres east of Japan, Alvarez’s team painstakingly teased out 700,000 plankton fossils from a 13-million-year time span, beginning shortly before the Cretaceous/Paleogene (K/Pg) extinction, as the dino-killing event is known to geologists.

 This allowed them to obtain a “remarkable glimpse” into how a marine ecosystem “reboots” following a mass extinction.
 “We wanted to find out how long the ocean ecosystems took to recover and how this happened,” Alvarez says.

 They also wanted to see how the recovery related to the restoration of the carbon cycle, in which phytoplankton grow in surface waters, then die and sink to the depths, carrying their stored carbon with them – a major part of the Earth’s carbon cycle in which they help remove excess carbon dioxide from the atmosphere.

 One thing the scientists found was that while most species of phytoplankton went extinct, others rebounded rapidly.
 But for the first 1.8 million years, their numbers and types varied wildly.
 Those that were present were also unusually tiny.